Breastmilk: Pumping, Collecting, Storing

 decrease the amount of certain anti-infective properties in the milk.

-Your milk separates during storage and the cream rises to the top.
-Gently swirl, or
+Your milk separates during storage, and the cream rises to the top.
+Gently swirl,

-rotate, the collection bottle of milk to mix it together.
-Avoid vigorous shaking.
+or rotate, the collection bottle of milk to mix it together.
+Don't shake it vigorously.

 for a baby in the NICU.
 (It is safe to give milk that has been thawed for 24 to 48